ELETTRA-SincrotroneTrieste/cumbia-libs/cumbia-websocket/cumbia_ws_wasm.md

 }
 ```

-Dependencies from qtx11extras should be removed or moved within the linux-g++ scope.
+Dependencies from qt should be removed or moved within the linux-g++ scope.
-Removing qtx11extras support implies removing or conditionally include sections of code
+Removing qt support implies removing or conditionally include sections of code
 related to X, like for example those using QX11Info, calling XSetCommand and so on.